Fractal Koch Snowflake Spiral

 The Koch Snowflake Spiral

-On route to understanding, if fractals have a 'wavy' like nature, I finally put pencil to paper and drew what I'd been thinking.
+On route to understanding if fractals have a 'wavy' like nature, I finally put pencil to paper and drew what I'd been thinking.

-I have been pondering on what effect a 'mutation' or change to one triangle - a dot at the apex of the triangle as shown below - would have or show on the iterating Koch Snowflake.
-I envisaged that it would spiral to infinity as shown below.
+I have been pondering what effect a 'mutation' or change to one triangle - a dot at the apex of the triangle as shown below - would have or show on the iterating Koch Snowflake.
+I envisaged that it would spiral to infinity, as shown below.
 By tracing a smooth curve through the (red) 'dots' series of iterated mutant triangles, I would develop - what looks like - a kind of logarithmic spiral, or a wave or pulse if this spiral curve was viewed in the front elevation view as opposed to the plan elevation (above).

 Method